mlowen/CommonMark.Editor/README.md

 ## Building

-CommonMark.Editor uses [Grunt](http://gruntjs.com/) to minimise the javascript and compile the [LESS](http://lesscss.org/) file.
+Bootstrap CommonMark Editor uses [Grunt](http://gruntjs.com/) to minimise the javascript and compile the [LESS](http://lesscss.org/) file.
 Once you have Grunt installed you only need to run `grunt` from the CommonMark.Editor directory to build, this will create a directory called `dist` which will contain the files.

 ## Usage

-CommonMark.Editor is a jQuery plugin, the most basic use case for it is as follows
+Bootstrap CommonMark Editor is a jQuery plugin, the most basic use case for it is as follows

 ```html
 <html>